slugflow/slugflow.github.io/_portfolio/3_sampling_mp_constraints.md

 $$X = \{q \in Q|F(q)=0\}$$
 $F(q)$ is the constraint function.
 An example of such constraint is keeping the EE at some orientation during the motion.

 Since the constraint manifold is a lower dimensional space embedded in the C-space, the relative measure (volume) is zero compared to C-space.
 Therefore, randomly sampled configuration will not lie on the constraint manifold.
-Basically, there are mainly four approached to handle the constraints:
+Basically, there are mainly five approaches to handle the constraints:
 * Relaxation: set a tolerance which increases the volume of constraint space.
 It's like adding additional dimensions to the constraint manifold.
 * Projection: Use the Jacobian of $F(q)$ to reduce the error (distance) to the constraint manifold.
 * Tangent space: Locally linearize the manifold at the current configuration.